MinyoungWoo-Eric/ISOM5240_EricWoo/README.md

-# ISOM5240_EricWoo
 # 📖 Magical Storytelling App

-Turn any picture into a fun, friendly little story for kids aged **3 to 10** — and listen to it being read aloud! 🦄✨
+Upload any picture and watch it turn into a fun little story — then listen to it being read aloud! 🦄✨

+Built for kids aged **3 to 10** as part of the ISOM5240 Individual Assignment.

 ---